julienschmidt/httprouter/README.md

 // We just use a map here, in which we map host names (with port) to http.Handlers type HostSwitch map[string]http.Handler

-// Implement the ServerHTTP method on our new type func (hs HostSwitch) ServeHTTP(w http.ResponseWriter, r *http.Request) {
+// Implement the ServeHTTP method on our new type func (hs HostSwitch) ServeHTTP(w http.ResponseWriter, r *http.Request) {
 	// Check if a http.Handler is registered for the given host.
 	// If yes, use it to handle the request.